zdravkov/kendo-docs/api/web/grid.md

 If set to `false` the column will remain in the side of the grid into which its own locked configuration placed it.

 > This option is meaningful when the grid has columns which are configured with a [locked](#configuration-columns.locked) value.
 Setting it explicitly to `false` will prevent the user from locking or unlocking this column using the user interface.
-Row template and detail features are not supported in combination with column locking.

 #### Example - lockable columns
     <div id="grid"></div>